-The dosage regimen for daptomycin for injection in pediatric patients with renal impairment has not been established.
+The dosage regimen for Daptomycin for Injection in pediatric patients with renal impairment has not been

-Preparation and Administration of Daptomycin for
+2.7 Preparation and Administration of Daptomycin for Injection

 There are two formulations of daptomycin that have differences concerning storage and reconstitution.
 Carefully follow the reconstitution and storage procedures in labeling.